Game development data layout strategy: Switching from node-based to SoA made updates 3 times faster

-Moving a large number of objects in games causes frame rate drops.
-The cause is object-oriented data layout.
-This article explains the SoA (Structure of Arrays) pattern based on Data-Oriented Design concepts from fundamentals, and verifies its effectiveness with benchmark results from Godot Engine.
+When moving a large number of objects in games, the frame rate drops.
+The cause is in the object-oriented data layout.
+This article explains the SoA (Structure of Arrays) pattern based on Data-Oriented Design from its concept, and verifies its effectiveness with measurement results in the Godot Engine.

 2026.02.22